 After the dental examination, your dentist may recommend any of the following dental procedures if required:

 Scaling & polishing

 Scaling and polishing are commonly part of your routine dental check-up.
-Scaling removes the buildup of tartar and any stubborn remains on your teeth, while polishing smoothens the surface of your teeth to protect it from plaque build-up and keep them bright and shiny.
+Scaling removes the buildup of tartar and any stubborn remains on your teeth while polishing smoothens the surface of your teeth to protect them from plaque build-up and keep them bright and shiny.

 Typically, scaling and polishing at public institutions cost approximately $46.90 to $89.50, while private clinics start from $72 and may charge up to $214.60.